 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard construction.
+Ceilings appear to be a mix of lath and plaster and plasterboard construction with some timber panelling noted within the bathroom.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard construction.
+Internal walls are of plaster on the hard and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with some fitted floor coverings.
+Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc., are of timber construction.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimmey hypothe and finances Chimney breasts and fireplaces Visually inspected.
+Internal doors, skirtings etc are of timber variety.
+The kitchen contains base storage units and worktop surfaces.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are two open fireplaces, one in a bedroom and the other within the living room.
-Internal decorations Visually inspected.
-Internal decorative surfaces are finished in wallpaper and paint.
-Cellars NOT APPLICABLE
+There are open fireplaces noted with some being temporarily covered.
+Internal decorations Vigually inspected internal decorations Visually inspected.
+Internal decorative surfaces are mainly finished in paint.
+Cellars Visually inspected where there was a safe and purpose-built access.
+NOT APPLICABLE

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located within the entrance hallway.
+Mains supply with fuseboard located within the box room.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Internal distribution pipes where seen appear to be PVC and copper.
 The sanitary arrangements comprise a three piece bathroom suite.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by way of a modern gas fired combination boiler located within one of the bedroom cupboards.
+Heating and hot water is by way of a gas fired condensing combination boiler servicing a wet radiator system.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.